HewlettPackard/Docker-SimpliVity/ops/README.md

 Once your group variables file is ready, the next step is to create a vault file to match your environment.
 The vault file is essentially the same thing than the group variables but it will contain all sensitive variables and will be encrypted.

-To create a vault we'll create a new file group\_vars/vault and we'll add the following entries:
+There is a sample vault file named `group_vars/vault.sample` that you can use as a model for your vault file.
+To create a vault, you create a new file `group_vars/vault` and add entries similar to:

 ```
 ---